freedomofpress/securedrop/docs/passphrases.rst

 ----------

-The journalist will be using the *Journalist Workstation* with Tails to connect to the Journalist Interface.
+The journalist will be using the *Journalist Workstation* with Tails to connect to the *Journalist Interface*.
 The tasks performed by the journalist will require the following set of passphrases:

 -  A master passphrase for the persistent volume on the Tails device.